MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was actually a woman?
-Her name was Ada Lovelace and she wrote the world's first machine algorithm for an early computing machine that existed only on paper.
-This was back in the mid-1800s, a time when you wouldn't typically expect to find a female programmer!
+Did you know that the first known "computer bug" was an actual bug?
+In 1947, engineers working on the Mark II computer at Harvard University found a moth trapped in one of the computer's relays, which was causing the machine to malfunction.
+They taped the insect in their logbook and labeled it as the "First actual case of bug being found."
+This is one of the reasons why errors in programming are referred to as "bugs."